Asymptotic product-form steady-state for generalized Jackson networks in multi-scale heavy traffic: State space collapse

 and the last equality follows from Lemma 4.5 of \cite{BravDaiMiya2017}.
 Therefore, (\ref{eq:ssc-phi0}) is proved.

 We next prove \eq{ssc-phii}.
 It follows that, for $r\in (0, r_0)$,

 Now,

-where in obtaining the inequality, we have used Holder's inequality with $p=J+\delta_0$ ($\delta_0$ is given in \eq{moment}) and $1/p+1/q=1$, and the last equality follows from Lemma 6.6 of \cite{BravDaiMiya2024} and Assumption \ref{ass:moment}.
+where in obtaining the inequality, we have used H\"older's inequality with $p=J+\delta_0$ ($\delta_0$ is given in \eq{moment}) and $1/p+1/q=1$, and the last equality follows from Lemma 6.6 of \cite{BravDaiMiya2024} and Assumption \ref{ass:moment}.
 Similarly, one can prove

 \end{proof}